 GeneCards Summary for GABRR1 Gene

-GABRR1 (Gamma-Aminobutyric Acid (GABA) A Receptor, Rho 1) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and GABA receptor activation.
+GABRR1 (Gamma-Aminobutyric Acid Type A Receptor Rho1 Subunit) is a Protein Coding gene.
+Among its related pathways are GABAergic synapse and Ligand-gated ion channel transport.
 GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
-An important paralog of this gene is GLRA3.
+An important paralog of this gene is GABRR2.

 UniProtKB/Swiss-Prot for GABRR1 Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel.
 Rho-1 GABA receptor could play a role in retinal neurotransmission.

 GABAA-rho receptors, previously known as GABAC receptors, are Cys-loop ionotropic ligand-gated ion channels mediating the fast synaptic inhibitory effects of GABA.
 Despite differing in pharmacology, physiology and biochemistry, they are viewed as a subclass of GABAA receptors.